cblanken/boggler/README.md

 3. Split the dictionary wordlist into separate files based on the first letter of each word.

-    To split an English wordlist the `split_wordlist_alpha.sh` script can be used like so:
+    To split an English wordlist, use the `split_wordlist_alpha.sh` script like so:
     ```console
     $ split_wordlist_alpha.sh my_wordlist.txt .
     ```